jdcloudcom/en/documentation/Developer-Tools/CodeCommit/Operation-Guide/Group-Management.md

 **Edit or Delete Group**

-Enter into the assigned group page, click **General** in “Settings”, and edit or delete the group information
+Enter into the assigned group page, click **General** in "Settings", and edit or delete the group information

 **Edit**